riyanachwani/project-management/README.md

 ## `Description`
 The Project Management Tool is a web-based task management system designed to streamline task organization and collaboration.

+## `Features`
+- **Task Assignment:** Assign tasks to team members to ensure clear responsibility and accountability.
+- **Task Deletion:** Remove tasks that are no longer relevant or completed.
+- **Timer Settings:** Set timers for tasks to manage deadlines and track time spent on various activities.
+- **Progress Tracking:** Monitor the status of tasks and overall project progress to stay on top of deadlines and deliverables.

 ## `Tech Stack Used`
 <li>HTML</li>
 <li>CSS</li>